maxhoffmann/old-maximilianhoffmann.com/article/updating-firefox-os-on-geeksphones/_updating-firefox-os-on-geeksphones.md

 ### Updating your device

 Before the final step be sure that your device has at least 50% power.
-If that’s the case connect it to your Mac via USB and open the unzipped folder with the image from geeksphone in terminal.
+If that’s the case connect it to your Mac via <abbr>USB</abbr> and open the unzipped folder with the image from geeksphone in terminal.
 Now simply flash the phone by executing:

 	./flash_mac.sh